 Time heals all wounds is not necessarily true for survivors of suicide.
 Time is necessary for healing, but time is not enough.
 Shared feelings enrich and lead to growth and healing.

-If you are a survivor of suicide loss, please consider joining the Allegany County Suicide Survivor Support Group:
+If you are a survivor of suicide loss, please consider joining an Allegany County Survivor of Suicide Loss Support Group:

 Cuba Cultural Center

 2nd Tuesday of Every Month

 Youth for Christ